Skip to main content

 Medical management

 Most women are suitable for medical management of miscarriage at home.
 There are certain circumstances when we would advise you to have your management with us.
 You may already have been made aware of this.
-If you have any concerns about management at home please speak to a member of the medical or nursing staff.
+If you have any concerns about management at home, please speak to a member of the medical or nursing staff.

 What does medical management involve?

 You can sometimes pass your pregnancy before the second part of the medical management.
-If this happens, please contact the GED and tell the nurse that you have had bleeding and think you have passed the pregnancy.
+If this happens, please contact the Telephone triage line and tell the nurse that you have had bleeding and think you have passed the pregnancy.
 They may ask you further questions about what you have passed and may invite you in for a review.
 They may also ask you to bring the pregnancy remains with you if you still have it.
 Some women instinctively flush the toilet after passing the pregnancy but some women prefer to remove the remains for a closer look.
 We will provide you with an appropriate receptacle at the start of your miscarriage management to bring the remains into us if this is what you wish.

 How will the management be different if I need to stay in hospital?